Easy Potato Salad

 This easy potato salad recipe includes tips for perfectly boiled potatoes and eggs, along with a homemade potato salad dressing mixture (from my mom and hers), that you will keep in your family forever.

-- 5 medium Yukon gold potatoes of roughly the same size (scrubbed clean)
+- 8 medium Yukon gold potatoes of roughly the same size. (or 12 small potatoes.)

 - Salt/pepper, to taste